Diego-Guz/Diego-Guz.github.io/_pages/about.md

 My current research interests include Human-Computer Interaction, Ubiquitous Computing, and Embedded Systems in the domain of Assistive Technology.
 More specifically, I am passionate about creating accessible, interactive systems that support individuals with disabilities in overcoming everyday physical and cognitive challenges.

-Outside of academia, you can find me hiking, binge-watching cooking shows, or rooting for the Dodgers.
+Outside of academia, you can find me hiking, binge-watching cooking shows, or rooting for the LA Dodgers.